caseyamcl/configula/README.md

 * `ConfigFileNotFoundException` is thrown when a required configuration file or path is missing.
 It is generally thrown from the `FileLoader` loader when the `$required` constructor parameter is set to `true`.
 * `UnmappedFileExtensionException` is thrown from the `DecidingFileLoader` for files with unrecognized extensions.

+*NOTE:* Configula does NOT catch non-Configula exceptions and convert them to Configula exceptions.
+If you wan to catch all conceivable errors when loading configuration, you should surround your configuration loading code with a `try...catch (\Throwable $e)`.

 ### Config Value Exceptions: